leanderiversen/Version-Control-for-jQuery/readme.txt

 == Changelog ==
+= 3.8 =
+* Added jQuery Core version 3.7.1 for jQuery CDN, cdnjs, and jsDelivr.

 = 3.7 =
 * Added option to always use the latest version of jQuery Core and jQuery Migrate.